mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 few "AHA!" moments are hitting you.
 Now you are excited for direction to learn more.

-Now what?
+So now what?
 Definitely read Kenneth Reitz's
 `The Hitchhiker’s Guide to Python <http://docs.python-guide.org/en/latest/>`_ if you have not already.
+If you're not coming from a development background, I wrote a `Learning Python <http://www.mattmakai.com/learning-python-for-non-developers.html>`_ blog post.

-This guide has a different focus from the Hitchhiker's Guide.
+This guide has a different focus from the above resources.
 This site describes the myriad ways of setting up a Python *web application* stack from a "bare metal" server, virtual private server (VPS), Amazon Web Services (AWS) instance, or Platform-as-a-Service (PaaS) provider up